 If you told me to make a cake batter that’s half apples (see below!), I would have said you were crazy.
 Yet here we are 🙂

-Origin of this Apple Cake Recipe
+The History Behind this Apple Cake Recipe

 When I said this recipe has been passed down through generations, I’m not kidding.

-This recipe is from the great depression, which might explain why it’s so unique.
+This recipe is from Grandma Eubanks, from way back in the 1920s!!
+It’s from the great depression which might explain why it’s so unique.

 It’s also why I’m dubbing this cake an old-fashioned apple cake!